NOW / SOON:

 And I get to work with a fantastic group of people who are bringing this project to life:

-organisers/jury/curators: Señor Schnu • Urban Spree
+Organisers/jury/curators: Señor Schnu • Urban Spree

-jury/curators: Katia Hermann • Johannes Mundinger • Julia Benz
+Jury/curators: Katia Hermann • Johannes Mundinger • Julia Benz

-documenting team: Sophie Schermer • Lukas K Stiller • Sehr Bueno • Katja Aksenenka • Anna Neis
+Documenting team: Sophie Schermer • Lukas K Stiller • Sehr Bueno • Katja Aksenenka • Anna Neis

 *